alebaffa/blog-hugo/content/blog/one-month-in-iot.md

 I'm lucky because I feel I am in a priviledged position, since the company I work for provides both hardware and software for IoT.
 As Solution Architect I can see where the market is going, what the industry needs and I'm learning *a lot* of new stuff, all without losing touch with my technical background, code and infrastructure.

 I am spending time with machine/deep learning, but from the hardware point of view.
-As a pure software engineer I was interested to algorithms, neural networks, code and libraries, while now I am focused on how to run it on less powerful machines: the hardware you need, chip optimizations, performance, technical different between training and inference, differences/benefits of different GPUs, architectures, VPU, APU, CPU, FPGA, etc.. .
+As a pure software engineer I was interested to algorithms, neural networks, code and libraries, while now I am focused on how to run it on less powerful machines: the hardware you need, chip optimizations, performance, technical differences between training and inference, differences/benefits of different GPUs, architectures, VPU, APU, CPU, FPGA, etc.. .

 I discovered the [Eclipse IoT](https://iot.eclipse.org/) project and it's really cool (disclosure: [the group my company belongs to](https://iot.eclipse.org/working-group/) is one of the founding member).